valeth/justimmo-client-ruby/README.md

 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+## Architecture
+      ┌────────────┐
+      │            │
+    Query ─ Parser ┴ Resource
+              │
+            Mapper

+The query interface retrieves raw XML data from the API, which will be parsed and mapped if necessary.

+The resulting data will be converted into a Resource object.

 ## Contributing

 Bug reports and merge requests are welcome on